w3ctag/accessibility-questionnaire/accessibility-questionnaire.md

 Note that this checklist doesn’t constitute an accessibility self-review, only a way to determine whether a more thorough review might be required.

-1. Does the design being proposed add any new user interface, either to the web or user agent?
+1. Does the design being proposed add any new visual user interface, either to the web or user agent?
 (YES/NO)

 For example: